The Forge is situated at the Hillhead, near Castledawson, and dates from

 Set there immoveable: an altar

-Where he expends himself in shape and music,
+Where he expends himself

 Sometimes, leather-aproned, hairs in his nose,